code16/sharp/docs/building-entity-list.md

         )->transform($spaceships);
     }

-The `setCustomTransformer()` function takes the key of the attribute to transform, and either a `Closure` or an instance of a class which must implement `Code16\Sharp\Utils\Transformers\SharpAttributeTransformer`, or even just the full class name of the lastest.
+The `setCustomTransformer()` function takes the key of the attribute to transform, and either a `Closure` or an instance of a class which must implement `Code16\Sharp\Utils\Transformers\SharpAttributeTransformer`, or even just the full class name of the latest.

 The `transform` function must be called after, and will